bcelenza/aws-cwq/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**

 To report a vulnerability, please email bri[@]celenza.dev with details of what you've discovered.
+Emails may optionally be encrypted with my [PGP key](https://celenza.dev/security/pgp-key) to protect the contents.

 Please include as much of the information listed below as you can to help me better understand and resolve the issue: